SAP-samples/build-codejam/.github/ISSUE_TEMPLATE/session-feedback-template.md

 1. Then go through the questions and mark a single checkbox for each, to represent your answer
 1. Finally, in the empty comment box below this one, please describe what you liked and what you didn't like

-### What was your experience of the btp CLI before this session?
+### What was your experience of SAP Build before this session?

 - [ ] Not much at all
 - [ ] Basic knowledge